 FREQUENTLY ASKED QUESTIONS

-How much CBD is in hemp oil?
+How much is CBD in hemp oil?

 - Hemp itself, of course, contains a large amount of CBD.
-The food industry usually used hemp oil and in cosmetics; therefore, it does not contain CBD.
+The food industry usually used hemp oil and cosmetics; therefore, it does not contain CBD.

 Is CBD made from seeds or leaves?

 - CBD oil gets its hemp.
 But to obtain CBD, flowers, stems, and other plant parts that you can use, but not seeds.
 You can use various methods to extract CBD oil from hemp, for example, carbon dioxide, ethanol.

 - Seeds are what makes hemp oil, and it contains almost no CBD.
 And CBD oil is made from flowers, leaves, and stems of hemp.
 It contains a high concentration of CBD.

 What is the difference between hemp oil vs. CBD?